What you need to know about applying for a death certificate

 As a rule, the certificate is issued by a doctor, either:

-• at the place of death, for example at home or elsewhere.
+• At the place of death, for example at home or elsewhere.

 This document contains important information, including:

-• The place of death
+• The Time of Death

-• the cause of death
+• The cause of death

 This information is necessary so that the authorities can arrange for the death certificate to be issued.
 Without the medical death certificate, the application for the death certificate cannot be processed further.
 It is therefore an indispensable first step in the entire process.